Healthy Boundaries: How To Define The Relationship

 Get advice for relationship concerns

-Why defining the relationship can be important
+Why defining a relationship can be important for creating healthy boundaries

 You might not be certain that there’s any need to put a label on your romantic relationship.
 Isn’t it enough that two individuals are spending time together and want to keep it going?
 Why is pinning it down in words such a big deal?

-It’s true that a casual relationship with no expectation of a committed, long-term relationship can be exactly what some people want.
+It’s true that a casual relationship with no expectation of a committed, long-term partnership can be exactly what some people want.
 Even if that’s true for you, though, it’s generally a good idea to make sure that the other person feels the same way.
 Otherwise, you could be setting them up for hurt feelings when they discover you’re not looking for something more.
-You might also be missing out on the chance to find a partner who’s interested in the same non-monogamous or short-term relationship that you might currently be.
+You might also be missing out on the chance to find a partner who’s interested in the same non-monogamous or short-term fling that you might currently be.

-Sociological research suggests that unmet expectations can be a strong predictor of dissatisfaction in romantic relationships.
+Sociological research suggests that unmet expectations can be a strong predictor of dissatisfaction in romantic partnerships.
 Getting on the same page with the person you’re seeing can help strengthen what you have—however you end up defining it.

-When should I define the relationship?
+When should I define my relationship?

 There’s no formula that can tell you when to have the “DTR conversation”—a slang term short for “defining the relationship”.
-Many popular media sources advise having this talk after two or three months of consistent dating, but firm timelines like that don’t work for every relationship.
+Many popular media sources advise having this talk after two or three months of consistent dating, but firm timelines like that don’t work for everyone.
 A better approach to defining the relationship may be to pay attention to the natural progress of your relationship and broach the subject when things seem to be getting more intimate or committed.

 The "defining the relationship" conversation also doesn’t have to be a one-and-done affair.
-According to research, frequent positive communication seems to be crucial for maintaining a strong and healthy relationship.
+According to research, frequent positive communication seems to be crucial for maintaining a strong and healthy partnership.
 Checking in with your partner periodically can be important for ensuring you’re both still happy with how and where the relationship is going.

 You’re spending most of your free time together